 Why should the MBA Admissions team take you?

-How do you think it might relate to the specialization that you want to opt for?
+How do you think it might relate to the v that you want to opt for?

 Describe how your experience, education, goals, and the proposed MBA course bind together.

 What is the career track that you wish to pursue?

 Addressing the above information distinguishes what makes a successful SOP different feel free to connect with an MBA admission consultant at GOALisB for one on one assistance your application essays and SOP.